Product School

 blog image: visual roadmap example

 Creating a product strategy and roadmap ensures alignment and focus among team members and stakeholders, providing clear direction on what needs to be built and when.
-It facilitates efficient resource allocation by prioritizing features and setting realistic timelines, while also identifying potential risks early for proactive mitigation.
+It's important to study examples of product roadmaps to see which type best facilitates efficient resource allocation for your team by prioritizing features and setting realistic timelines while also identifying potential risks early for proactive mitigation.
 Additionally, it enhances communication and collaboration, offering a shared understanding of the product’s progress and goals.

 Product Roadmap Template